Philip Zialor

 Philip Zialor (born September 6, 1976) is a Seychellois former professional footballer who played as a striker.

-Zialor holds national records for most goals in a career (with 14) and most in a single game, netting four against Mauritius in the 2008 COSAFA Cup.
+Zialor holds national records as the Seychelles national team top scorer (with 14) and most in a single game, netting four against Mauritius in the 2008 COSAFA Cup.
 He also scored two of his team's four goals in the 2010 World Cup qualifying matches.

 International goals

 Scores and results list Seychelles' goal tally first, score column indicates score after each Seychelles goal.